Coleus Not Growing

 Insufficient light

-Since coleus is normally a fast grower, a noticeable stall is a fairly reliable sign of inadequate light, since without enough light to support meaningful photosynthesis, even this vigorous species conserves energy rather than putting out new growth.
+Because coleus is normally such a vigorous grower, a noticeable stall is a fairly reliable early sign of inadequate light, since without enough light to support meaningful photosynthesis, even this fast species conserves its energy rather than committing resources to new growth it can't properly support.

-Coleus is often grown as a summer annual outdoors and brought in or restarted from cuttings for winter, so the contrast between its outdoor peak-season vigor and its indoor cool-season pace can feel dramatic even though the slowdown itself is a completely normal response to shorter days.
+Coleus is frequently grown outdoors through summer and then brought inside or restarted from cuttings for the cooler months, and the contrast between its outdoor peak-season vigor and its indoor cool-season pace can feel dramatic, even though the slowdown itself is a normal, expected response to reduced light and lower temperatures rather than a problem with the plant.

-Coleus roots fill available soil volume unusually quickly given how fast the top growth expands, so a pot size that was generous at purchase can be completely packed with roots within a single growing season — well before an owner accustomed to slower houseplants would think to check.
+Coleus fills available soil volume with roots unusually quickly given how fast its top growth expands, so a pot that was generously sized at purchase can be completely packed with roots within a single growing season, well before an owner used to slower houseplants would think to check, and a plant with nowhere left for its roots to expand simply stops producing much new top growth.

-Given this plant's high nutrient demands, soil that hasn't been fertilized in a while can run short of what's needed to support continued fast growth relatively quickly compared with slower-growing houseplants.
+Given this plant's high nutrient demands to sustain continuous new growth, soil that hasn't been fertilized in a while can run genuinely short of what's needed relatively quickly compared with slower-growing houseplants that can coast for months on the same reserve.

 How to Fix It